Professional Certificate in Mental Health

 Institute of Mental Health

-Xinyi began her social work career at the Institute of Mental Health in 2011 and is currently leading two teams of medical social workers in both the regional inpatient and outpatient setting.
+Xinyi began her social work career at the Institute of Mental Health in 2011 and is currently leading a team of medical social workers in a regional inpatient and outpatient setting.
 Xinyi also has extensive experience in forensic psychiatry, working with both voluntary and involuntary offenders with mental health concerns of varying complexities in the community.

 Scroll to Top